dadamitskiy/Log/README.md

 Log is a lightweight logging system designed around ease of use and functionality.

 This project was built and includes project files for Visual Studio 2015.
-Build to run on a Windows, 64 bit platform.
-Windows 32-bit and 64-bit executables of the project are included in zip files.
+It was built to run only on Windows, 64 bit platform for now.

 To use the system: